Cantera/cantera/doc/sphinx/compiling.rst

 * Microsoft compilers (C/C++)

-  * Known to work with version 9.0 (Visual Studio 2008) and version 10.0
+  * Known to work with versions 9.0 (Visual Studio 2008) through 12.0 (Visual
-    (Visual Studio 2010).
-Expected to work with version 11.0 (Visual Studio 2012).
-  * If you are building the Python module, you must use the same version and architecture (32- or 64-bit) as your copy of Python was compiled with:
-    Visual Studio 2008 for Python 2.6, 2.7, and 3.2, or Visual Studio 2010 for
-    Python 3.3.
+    Studio 2013).
   * The "Express" editions of Visual Studio 2008 and 2010 do not include a 64-bit compiler.
 To compile Cantera with 64-bit support, you must install the corresponding version of the Windows SDK, available as a free download.